 You’ll be able to make a ton of money from your blog within no time (saying hypothetically).
-What I just said it imagination, but of course, it’s possible with proper keyword research.
+What I just said is imagination, but of course, it’s possible with proper keyword research.

-Even if you are a complete beginner and know nothing about keyword research, you don’t need to worry as I’ll teach you how to perform a keyword research step by step.
+Even if you are a complete beginner and know nothing about keyword research, you don’t need to worry, as I’ll teach you how to perform keyword research step by step.

 For more than a decade, Google Keyword Planner has been the best free keyword research tool.
 It has been trusted by everyone to get keyword search volume and cost per click (CPC).

-But back in June 2016, Google started deleting all free accounts from Google Keyword Planner and now you need to have a paid Google AdWords account to access Google Keyword Planner.
+But back in June 2016, Google started deleting all free accounts from Google Keyword Planner, and now you need to have a paid Google Ads (earlier Google AdWords) account to access Google Keyword Planner.

 Pro Tip: You can register for a free SEMRush account, which comes with some restrictions, but it is enough for now.